Sheri Sam: WNBA

-Shortly after the ABL ceased operations in 1999, Sam was selected by the Orlando Miracle in the WNBA Draft and became one of the Miracle's most productive players that year.
+Shortly after the ABL ceased operations in 1999, Sam was selected by the Orlando Miracle in the WNBA draft and became one of the Miracle's most productive players that year.
 Sam was waived by the Miracle just before the 2000 season began, but was signed as a free agent by the Miami Sol.
 She played three seasons (2000, 2001, and 2002) with the Sol until the team folded due to financial difficulties.
-After the Sol ceased operations, the 2003 Dispersal Draft was held, and the Minnesota Lynx selected Sam, and she played for the Lynx that season.
+After the Sol ceased operations, a dispersal draft was held, and the Minnesota Lynx selected Sam, and she played for the Lynx that season.

-During the annual WNBA Draft on April 15, 2004, Sam and Lynx teammate Janell Burse were traded to the Seattle Storm in exchange for Amanda Lassiter and a first-round draft pick.
-The trade was engineered as part of the Lynx' plan to draft the highly touted (and local favorite) Lindsay Whalen.
-Unfortunately for the Lynx, the Connecticut Sun had already selected Whalen.
-Sam spent the 2004 season with the Seattle Storm, as the team won the WNBA Finals by defeating, ironically, the Connecticut Sun, two games to one.
+During the annual WNBA draft on April 15, 2004, Sam and Lynx teammate, Janell Burse, were traded to the Seattle Storm in exchange for Amanda Lassiter and a first-round draft pick.
+Sam spent the 2004 season with the Seattle Storm, as the team won the WNBA Finals by defeating the Connecticut Sun, two games to one.

 After the 2004 season ended, Sam became an unrestricted free agent.
 On February 14, 2005, Sam signed with the Charlotte Sting.
-She would be involved in yet another dispersal draft in 2007 after the demise of the Sting.
+She would be involved in yet another dispersal draft in 2007 after the demise of the Sting in December 2006.
 This time, she was selected by the Indiana Fever.

-On May 7, 2008 Sheri signed with the Detroit Shock.
+On May 7, 2008, Sheri signed with the Detroit Shock.
 Her 2008 season with the Detroit Shock was the last of her 10-year WNBA career.

-During the 2007-08 WNBA off-season, she played for Ashdod in Israel.
+During the 2007-08 WNBA off-season, she played for Elitzur Ramla in Israel.
 She played for Panionios in Greece during the 2008-09 WNBA off-season.